 2017 COMPETITION JUDGES

 Judging will be conducted by internationally recognized, professional artists and other competent individuals in the art professions and academics.
-Check back as we build our panel of judges.

 Over the last 45 years Jane Kiskaddon has made her living by creating and offering her water colors, etchings, oil pastels, and then, later, her acrylic landscapes.
 “The challenge all along has been to keep artistic integrity in an increasingly commercial world of thousands of mind-numbing images bombarding all of us every day”.